gnanaprakash999/Oulad-Student-analysis/README.md

 Business Problem -

-A large number of students do not successfully complete courses.
+A large number of students do not successfully complete courses

-Key questions -

 - Is this driven by low engagement or academic difficulty?
 - Are some modules worse than others?